Aiden-Peace300/c0723-code-solutions/javascript-objects/javascript-objects-quiz-notes.md

 ## Notes

-1. we can use bracket notation to loopup values dot notation does not do that
+1. we can use bracket notation to subsutite property names unlike dot notation
    Example:
    const prop = 'colors'
    vehical[prop] = "white"